-Ensure Primary Reserves are distributed through Tara-Ika to be easily accessible to all residential lots by requiring all subdivision and development to be consistent with the Structure Plan 013.
+Ensure public parks or reserves are distributed through Taraika to be easily accessible to all residential lots by requiring all subdivision and development to comply with Structure Plan 013.

-Ensure Primary Reserves are of a size, shape and type that enables a functional, recreational use by requiring all subdivision and development to be consistent with the Structure Plan 013.
+Ensure public parks and reserves are of a size, shape and type that enables a functional, recreational use by requiring all subdivision and development to comply with Structure Plan 013.